Yên Bái mutiny

 The Yên Bái mutiny (Bạo-động Yên-bái) or officially Yên Báy general uprising (Tổng khởi-nghĩa Yên-báy) was an uprising of Vietnamese soldiers in the French colonial army on 10 February 1930.
 This took place in collaboration with civilian supporters who were members of the Vietnam Nationalist Party.
-(Note: Maurice Rives, pages 72–73 Les Lính-Tập, I.S.B.N 2-7025-0436-1.)
-(Note: Patricia M. Pelley Postcolonial Vietnam : New Histories of the National Past 2002 Page 199-200 "As for the Nationalist Party : it was wiped out in the debacle of Yên Bái in 1930, he explained, the remnants who fled to China became a 'reactionary counterrevolutionary group'".)

 Background

 The aim of the Yên Bái revolt was to inspire a wider uprising among the general populace in an attempt to overthrow the colonial regime and establish independence.
 The VNQDĐ had previously attempted to engage in clandestine activities to undermine French rule, but increasing French scrutiny on their activities led to their leadership group taking the risk of staging a large-scale military attack in the Red River Delta in northern Vietnam.

 Shortly after midnight on 10 February, about 50 Vietnamese soldiers (Tirailleurs indochinois) of the 4th Regiment of Tonkinese Rifles within the Yên Bái garrison turned on their French officers, with assistance from about 60 civilian VNQDĐ members who invaded the camp from the outside.
 The mutiny failed within 24 hours when the majority of the Vietnamese soldiers in the garrison refused to participate and remained loyal to the colonial army.
 Further sporadic attacks occurred across the Delta region, with little impact.
 French retribution to the attack was swift and decisive.
 The main leaders of the VNQDĐ were arrested, tried and put to death, effectively ending the military threat of what was previously the leading Vietnamese nationalist revolutionary organisation.

 The VNQDĐ provided the first sustained military opposition to French rule since Phan Đình Phùng.